apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 In the `./conf/doris_cloud.conf` file, you mainly need to modify the following two parameters:

 1. `brpc_listen_port`: The listening port for the Meta Service, default is 5000.
 2. `fdb_cluster`: Connection information for the FoundationDB cluster, which can be obtained when deploying FoundationDB.
+(If using the `fdb_ctl.sh` provided by Doris for deployment, this value can be found in the `$FDB_HOME/conf/fdb.cluster` file.)

 Example configuration: